Kristy-H-Thompson/SolsticeClan-Members-Layout/README.md

 *Create a system for removing inactive characters from the page, without loosing their descriptions<br>
 *Allow site members to add their characters to the clan without having to contact a staff member<br>

+## Important Note
+The SolsticeClanAppScript file does not go onto your html page.
+Instead it is placed on the google sheet's appscript extentsion and deployed as a web app.
+Make sure that when setting your permissions, you select everyone in the permissions section.

 ## Link to website
 http://sinisterhaven.com/